arenaxr/arena-services-docker/README.md

 Nginx and mosquitto are configured with TLS/SSL using certificates created by certbot (running as a service in a container), which will periodically attempt to renew the certificates.
 On the first execution, the configuration files must be initialized by running **init.sh**.

+## Hardware
+ARENA has some minimum hardware requirements to run:
+- CPU: 4 cores (more will allow you to scale more users)
+- RAM: 8 GB (more will allow you to scale more users)
+- Disk: No minimum (more will give your users more room to store models)
+- Ports: For MQTT and [Jitsi](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-quickstart/#setup-and-configure-your-firewall)
+- 80/tcp (web)
+- 443/tcp (web)
+- 3000/tcp (jitsi)
+- 8883/tcp (mqtt)
+- 9700/tcp (jitsi)
+- 10000/udp (jitsi)

 ## Quick Setup

 1. We need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 Our scripts are written for a bash shell.
 See [Dependencies](#dependenciesassumptions) section for details.